mohammedazzouzi15/NaviDiv/README.rst

 Acknowledgments
 ---------------

-This work was supported by the Swiss National Science Foundation (SNSF) and the National Center for Competence in Research-Catalysis (NCCR-Catalysis).
+This work was supported by the Swiss National Science Foundation (SNSF).